shiva-miriyala/docs-pupi/pages/web_cloud/test-webpass/create-apps/create-apps-app-reference/guide.en-sg.md

 You need to either increase your plan's storage or decrease the `disk` values you've assigned.

 {{% disk-space-mb %}}
-<--->

-Disk for application containers are not committed to YAML files, but instead managed over the API using either the Console or the `platform resources:set` command.

-For more information, see how to [manage resources](../../manage-resources).

-{{% /version/specific %}}

 ### Downsize a disk